Ford Mustang Mach-E: Potent GT arrives to top the range

-Aiming to bring the Pony into the electric age by utilising the famed Mustang name as a sub-brand, the Mustang Mach-E will offer up to 370 miles of range with 332bhp and 565Nm of torque, ensuring it is thrilling as well as practical.
+Aiming to bring the Pony into the electric age by utilising the famed Mustang name as a sub-brand, the Mustang Mach-E is a potent EV that comes in a range of power options and trims.
+It can offer up to 370 miles in range, up to 467hp and rear or all-wheel drive.

-The Mach-E recently made its UK debut at the launch of Ford’s ‘Go Electric’ experience.
-With a development based entirely on customer needs and desires, the sleek SUV is likely to raise the ire of muscle car devotees.
+Aiming squarely at American rival Tesla, the sleek SUV is likely to raise the ire of muscle car devotees.
 In spite of that, and moving with the times, it aims to deliver a spirited ride and handling, with state-of-the-art connected vehicle technology.

 The exterior certainly looks like an evolution of a Mustang.
 It features the same elongated front end, while the rear appears to borrow the lighting design of the iconic two-door.
 With a longer wheelbase, the SUV also follows the current trend for unique door handles, with buttons on the B and C-pillars to open them.

 The car can also be opened with ‘Phone As A Key’ technology which uses Bluetooth to unlock the Mustang Mach-E and allows you to start driving without getting your phone out of your pocket or using a key fob.
 Failing that, a backup code can be entered into a keypad on the B-pillar to unlock the vehicle before using a separate code on the centre touchscreen to start and drive the vehicle.

 On the inside, Ford will debut the next-generation Sync infotainment system which will offer over-the-air updates.
 The 15.5in portrait screen quickly learns drivers’ preferences and the simple interface also ditches complicated menus, making it easier to access features with touch, swipe and pinch controls that every smartphone owner will be comfortable using.

 Elsewhere in the cabin, premium B&O Sound System includes speakers seamlessly integrated across the front, floating above the air vents like a sound bar.
 The panoramic roof also features a special glass coating with infrared protection to help the interior stay cooler in the summer and warmer in the winter.